offbynull/offbynull.github.io/docs/data/learn/Algebra/input/input.md

 `{bm-ignore} !!([\w\-]+?)!!/i`

-TODO: define above, write a parser, continue from 10.3 FOIL method
+TODO: define above, write a parser, continue from start of 10.4

-TODO: define above, write a parser, continue from 10.3 FOIL method
+TODO: define above, write a parser, continue from start of 10.4

-TODO: define above, write a parser, continue from 10.3 FOIL method
+TODO: define above, write a parser, continue from start of 10.4

-TODO: define above, write a parser, continue from 10.3 FOIL method
+TODO: define above, write a parser, continue from start of 10.4